What time does your tour begin?

 Do you offer discounts?

-We only offer our group discount for 5 or more people booking together. $10 off each adult.
+We only offer our group discount for 5 or more adults booking together on same reservation. $10 off each adult.